facelessuser/coloraide/docs/src/markdown/index.md

 # Setup

 !!! warning "Currently in Alpha"
     While ColorAide is very usable, it is currently in an alpha stage.
-While that doesn't necessarily mean been buggy, it does mean the API could be unstable.
+While that doesn't necessarily mean buggy, it does mean the API could be unstable.

 ## Overview